Ecuador & The Galapagos

 Source: The World Factbook

-The people: Of Ecuador's close to 15 million inhabitants, those in the highlands are mainly mestizo, a mixture of European and Native South American extractions.
+The people: Of Ecuador's estimated 15 million inhabitants, those in the highlands are mainly mestizo, a mixture of European and Native South American extractions.
 Indigenous peoples live mainly in the Andean highlands and in the Amazon regions.
 Coastal dwellers are descendants of Native South Americans, Europeans and Africans.

 Banks & Business: Most city offices and shops open from 9:00 to 18:00 Monday through Friday.
-Currency exchange facilities are open week days and Saturday morning in major hotels.
+Currency exchange facilities are open weekdays and Saturday mornings in major hotels.
 Banking facilities are not available in remote areas.
 U.S. dollars are accepted throughout the country.
-ATM's are easily found throughout the main cities.
+ATMs are easily found throughout the main cities.
 Cash advances can be made at most banks or ATM's.

 Customs: Each passenger is allowed two bags of up to 70 pounds (31.8 kilos) each, plus carry-on luggage, photo or video camera, and binoculars.
 Professional filming equipment, diving and climbing gear require special permits.